sabatinim/video-store-kata/java/README.md

 After the 3 day of rental an additional cost of 1.5 per day is applied.
 ( So the additional cost is applied from the 4th day )

-#### The customer want to print a statement for the videos purchased by a customer
+#### The customer want to print a statement for the videos purchased by a videostore user

 Example:
 If the customer <i>Fred</i> purchase